deiss/graphs/README.md

 ##### Author: DEISS Olivier
 ##### Started: September 2015

 This project is a toolbox for Graph Theory.
+It includes graph algorithms and an interface to visualize them, using OpengGL.

 Language: C++<br/>
 Libraries: OpenGL, Glut